-Engineering Technologies also offers a customized Associate Degree in General Technology (AGT), which allows technology students to plan an individual program of study to meet specific educational goals.
+Engineering Technologies also offers a customized Associate Degree in General Technology (AGT), which allows students to plan an individual program of study to meet specific educational goals.
 These goals can be tailored to the student's interests and the demands of a specific industry such as in Chemical Technology.
+The AGT is also used for students who wish to pursue a four-year degree in Computer Science, Computer Information Systems, or Integrated Information Technology.

-Students wishing to pursue a four-year degree in Engineering can enroll in the Engineering Fundamentals degree.
-Under a long-standing articulation agreement between Midlands Technical College and the University of South Carolina, the College of Engineering and Computing at the University of South Carolina accepts courses from Midlands Technical College for the first two years of the bachelor's degree for several engineering disciplines.
+Students wishing to pursue a four-year Engineering degree can enroll in the Engineering Fundamentals (2+2) degree and choose a concentration.
+Such concentrations include Aerospace Engineering, Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, and Mechanical Engineering.
+Under a longstanding articulation agreement between Midlands Technical College and the University of South Carolina, the College of Engineering and Computing at the University of South Carolina accepts courses from Midlands Technical College for the first two years of the bachelor's degree for several engineering disciplines.
 Students who complete the Engineering Fundamentals degree and have an overall GPA of 2.75 or higher can apply to transfer to the College of Engineering and Computing at the University of South Carolina as a junior.